TITLE 89: SOCIAL SERVICES

 "Adoption assistance" or "adoption subsidy" means financial assistance and other services from the Department which are provided to the adoptive parents after the finalization of an adoption of a child with special needs as defined in Section 309.180.

-"Adoption placement" means a living arrangement with a family which is directed toward establishing that family as the child's new legal parents.
+"Adoption placement" means a living arrangement with a family that is directed toward establishing that family as the child's new legal parents.

 "Adult" means a person who has attained the age of 18.